Asbury Park Beach Guide: Badges, Parking, and What to Know

 Coolers:

-• Small personal coolers ?16 quarts allowed
+• Small personal coolers (under 16 quarts) are allowed

 • No alcohol